Leene/emmet-typing-game/README.md

 # Emmet Typing Game

 This is a emmet typing game for mobile.
 It has the total innovative name "Emmet Typing Game" and a fancy ingame keyboard for easier access to necessary special characters.
-If you are too lazy to clone from github, you can check out its codesandbox version under https://76fn3.csb.app.
+You can find a demo version of it under https://leene.github.io/emmet-typing-game/.

 ## The Idea